qed42/headway/README.md

 #### Excel Manager
 Fillo library is used for reading and writing data with excel files (xlsx and xls).

-To use this feature, create an instance of 'ExcelManager' class and access methods to read data from excel
+To use this feature, create an instance of 'ExcelManager' class and access methods to read/write data to excel

 	ExcelManager fillo = new ExcelManager();

-ExcelManager provides below methods to read data from excel file :
+ExcelManager provides below methods to read/write data to excel file :

 1. getAllData() : Performs "SELECT * From <sheetName>".
 Returns all data from an excel sheet.